St. Croix Island (Algoa Bay): St. Croix Island

 St. Croix Island seen from the nearest landfall at Hougham Park, just east of the Coega harbour development.
 From here the island is about 4 km to sea.
 Two disused stone bungalows, used by guano collectors and then by the University of Port Elizabeth for research purposes are visible.

 St. Croix Island at is 3.9 km from the nearest land and rises to 59 m.
 The BirdLife fact sheet states the 12 ha island is only 58 m above sea level.
 It adds that the island is rocky and “supports minimal vegetation”.
 The island runs 700 m along a northwest, southeast axis and is about 360 m wide at its broadest – along the west coast.
 Its highest point is halfway along the north coast.
 Bartholomeu Dias planted a padrão and celebrated Mass on the island in March 1488.
 With 22,000 African penguins breeding on the island it is the largest breeding colony of this penguin species.
 Boat trips out of Port Elizabeth take tourists to see these birds.
 The population's modern history peaked in 1993, when 63,000 penguins lived there.
 The population is in decline, following the national and species' trend despite the best efforts of conservation group SANCCOB.

 In 2019, the penguins of St. Croix island were impacted by an oil spill at the Port of Ngqura.

-As of 2022 there has been no environmental impact assessment of the ship to shore bunkering with further spills leading to the collapse of the breading colonies.
+As of 2022 there has been no environmental impact assessment of the ship to shore bunkering with further spills leading to the collapse of the breeding colonies.